 Why You Should Trust Us

 Our USB charging station review is spearheaded by David Wise.
-David graduated with a B.S. in Mechanical and Ocean Engineering in 2014 with extensive experience with digital circuits and lithium batteries, lending this expertise to the design and implementations of our comprehensive side-by-side charging station showdown.
-He also reviewed and tested hundreds of tech products for GearLab, including portable battery banks, wireless chargers, and other battery-powered consumer devices, giving him plenty of experience — and opinions — when it comes to the best USB charging products currently available.
+David has extensive experience with digital circuits and lithium batteries.
+This expertise contributed to the design and implementation of our comprehensive side-by-side charging station showdown.
+He has also tested hundreds of tech products for GearLab, including portable battery banks, wireless chargers, and other battery-powered consumer devices.
+All of this gives him plenty of experience — and opinions — when it comes to the best USB charging products currently available.

 Analysis and Test Results

-We grouped all of our head-to-head tests into a series of different rating metrics, with the performance of each charging station outlined in the following sections.
+We grouped the results from our head-to-head tests into a series of different rating metrics, with the performance of each charging station outlined in the following sections.
 We ranked and evaluated the number of devices each product can charge and hold, as well as their charging performance and visual appeal.

 Number of Devices

 We first compared the number of devices these products can hold and charge at once.
 The vast majority of people have a phone and myriad tablets, E-readers, and other accessories that charge via a USB port, along with the devices of anyone else they might live with.